 Traditionally, economics is divided into two areas: micro and macroeconomics.
 The former concentrates upon the actions of the individual decision maker, such as the consumer, firm or worker, whilst the latter focuses upon the collective actions of economic agents in areas such as government, and national and international economies.
-The new Edexcel A Level specification is split into four themes, two of which cover microeconomics (themes 1 and 3) and two of which cover macroeconomics (themes 2 and 4).
+The Edexcel A Level specification is split into four themes, two of which cover microeconomics (themes 1 and 3) and two of which cover macroeconomics (themes 2 and 4).
 Themes 1 and 2 will be covered in year one of the A Level course and themes 3 and 4 will be covered in year two.

-- Theme 1 Introduction to markets and Market Failure.
+- Theme 1 Introduction to markets and market failure.
 This covers concepts such as the basic economic problem, demand and supply analysis, market failure and government intervention. - Theme 2 The UK economy performance and policies.
-This covers concepts such as economic growth, inflation, employment and unemployment and the balance of payments, along with the macroeconomic objectives and policies of the UK government. - Theme 3 Business behaviour and the labour market.
-This covers business growth and objectives, revenues costs and profits, market structures such as monopoly and perfect competition, and labour market economics. - Theme 4 A global perspective.
+This covers concepts such as economic growth, inflation, employment and unemployment and the balance of payments, along with the macroeconomic policies of the UK government. - Theme 3 Business behaviour and the labour market.
+This covers business growth and objectives, revenues costs and profits, market structures such as monopoly and perfect competition, and labour market economics.

+Theme 4 - A global perspective.
 This covers international economics concepts such as globalisation, trade, exchange rates, poverty, inequality, economic development and the role of financial markets.

 Teaching in Economics classes is varied and engaging.
-Lessons will typically include presentations, pair and group work, case studies, videos, research tasks, iPad based activities and class discussions.
-Two industry visits are organised each year and trips are also run to
+Lessons will typically include presentations, pair and group work, case studies, videos, research tasks, computer based activities and class discussions.

-Economics lectures such as those run by the Institute of Economic Affairs (IEA).
 There is an active Economics Society and the department also runs extension classes to stretch the most able.

 Economics fits easily with a wide variety of other A Level subjects because it combines the theoretical rigour of the sciences with the independence of mind fostered by the arts.
-At A-level pupils do not have to deal with complicated mathematics, but they must be able to think logically and in the abstract.
-However, if a pupil is thinking of reading Economics at a Russell Group University, we strongly advise taking Mathematics as one of your four subjects.
+At A Level pupils must be able to think logically and in the abstract but do not have to deal with complicated mathematics.
+However, to study Economics at a Russell Group University, Mathematics A Level is usually a requirement.
 Good economists must be able to think logically, write clearly and have an interest in current affairs.
 In the words of Keynes: "Economics is a method rather than a doctrine, an apparatus of the mind, a technique of thinking which helps its possessor to draw correct conclusions".

-Note: as from September 2018, Abingdon will be responsible for the teaching of Economics of both Abingdon and St Helen's pupils.
-This means that some, but not all, sets will be a mix of boys and girls.
+Note: since September 2018, Abingdon has been responsible for the teaching of Economics to both Abingdon and St Helen's pupils.
+This means that some sets, but not all, will be a mix of boys and girls.

-Nicola King - nicola.king@abingdon.org.uk
+Adam Hepworth - adam.hepworth@abingdon.org.uk